CityOfZion/wallet-connect-sdk/packages/wallet-connect-sdk-react/README.md

   chainId: "neo3:testnet", // blockchain and network identifier
   logger: "debug", // use debug to show all log information on browser console
   methods: ["invokefunction"], // which RPC methods do you plan to call
-  relayServer: "wss://connect.coz.io", // which relay server do you want to use, alternatively you can use "wss://relay.walletconnect.org"
+  relayServer: "wss://relay.walletconnect.org", // we are using walletconnect's official relay server
   appMetadata: {
     name: "MyApplicationName", // your application name to be displayed on the wallet
     description: "My Application description", // description to be shown on the wallet